 At weekends:

-While most would agree that engaging in a sport like football, rugby or tennis is a great way to exercise, it's important to remember that not everyone is competitive or sporty.
+While most people would agree that engaging in sports like football, rugby, or tennis is a great way to exercise, it's essential to remember that not everyone is competitive or sporty.
 But this doesn't mean they can't get out and exercise over the weekend.

-Walking the dog or taking a romantic stroll through the park at sunset with your partner are viable exercises too.
-You don't have to walk at pace or even at length to reap the benefits, but a quiet walk during the evening can improve your circadian rhythm, improving your quality of sleep.
+Walking the dog or taking a romantic stroll through the park at sunset with your partner are also viable options.
+You don't have to walk at a brisk pace or for a long distance to reap the benefits, but a quiet walk during the evening can help improve your circadian rhythm, ultimately enhancing your quality of sleep.

-No matter how busy you are, there is always a way to fit in exercises to improve your general health and well-being.
+No matter how busy you are, there is always a way to incorporate exercises that improve your overall health and well-being.